libriscv/godot-sandbox-programs/README.md

 [Mir is embedded](/mir) into a Sandbox program.
 It can be used to compile and run C-code at run-time.

-# Robust Skin Weights Transfer via Weight Inpainting
+### Robust Skin Weights Transfer via Weight Inpainting

 ![Teaser](https://www.dgp.toronto.edu/~rinat/projects/RobustSkinWeightsTransfer/teaser.jpg)

-Sample code for the Siggraph Asia 2023 Technical Communications paper - [Robust Skin Weights Transfer via Weight Inpainting](https://www.dgp.toronto.edu/~rinat/projects/RobustSkinWeightsTransfer/index.html)
+A re-implementation of [Robust Skin Weights Transfer via Weight Inpainting](https://www.dgp.toronto.edu/~rinat/projects/RobustSkinWeightsTransfer/index.html).
 If you use this code for an academic publication, cite it as:

 ```bib
 @inproceedings{abdrashitov2023robust,